Nick Fortes Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 16th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in MLB.

-- Angels pitchers combine to surrender 53 total home runs at a rate of one per game (to rank 11th in the league).

-- Detmers (0-3 with a 4.87 ERA and 53 strikeouts in 40 2/3 innings pitched) makes the start for the Angels, his ninth of the season.

-- The left-hander's last appearance came on Saturday against the Minnesota Twins, when he threw 5 2/3 innings, surrendering three earned runs while allowing two hits.
+- In his most recent time out on Sunday, May 21, the left-hander went 4 2/3 innings against the Minnesota Twins, allowing three earned runs while surrendering five hits.

-- The 23-year-old has an ERA of 4.87, with 11.7 strikeouts per nine innings, in eight games this season.
-Opponents have a .259 batting average against him.
+- The 26-year-old has an ERA of 3.47, with 6.2 strikeouts per nine innings, in nine games this season.
+Opponents are batting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.